Jill Sampson

 Artist Statement

-Through my work I shape stories that are lived and gleaned from the land where I have grown.
 My work encourages a re-examination of history and explores: environmental themes, both personal and collective histories, land use change and stories.
 I am a contemporary artist who works across different media and materials that may include collected and found objects, natural materials, textile, sculpture, printmaking and multi-media.
 These elements of exploration are often brought together into installations where the works intersect with each other and respond to the spaces they inhabit.

 I often use objects and materials that provide a temporal connection through history, environment, people and place.
 Through further research I may uncover cultural, agricultural, historical or scientific information that informs my understanding and which I build into the artwork.